 In our Electrical Technology with Renewable Energy program, you will develop the manual skills to wire and install electrical systems, plus the practical knowledge to support, explain, and troubleshoot a wide variety of electrical projects.
-An additional study quarter in renewable energy covers topics to prepare you to become a "green" electrician or technician, able to pursue careers in fields such as solar energy and wind generation.
+An additional study term in renewable energy covers topics to prepare you to become a "green" electrician or technician, able to pursue careers in fields such as solar energy and wind generation.

 Associate in Science Degree

 The Electrical Technology program with an emphasis on Renewable Energy trains students for entry-level careers in the electrical industry.
 Some of the diverse careers open to graduates are construction electrician, maintenance electrician, photovoltaic installation technician, power system technician, electrical relay technician, electrical research technician, electrical distribution sales, electro-mechanical technician, electrical technical support, and entry level controls engineer are some of the diverse careers open to graduates.

 The curriculum integrates electrical theory and practical application to give students not only the manual skills to wire and install electrical systems and apparatus but also the mathematical and practical knowledge to support, explain and troubleshoot each application.
 Computer programs are integrated into the coursework to allow for practice of circuit calculations, to create working models that simulate real circuit conditions and to support classroom lectures and demonstrations.
 Of current interest, topics explored include renewable energy sources and energy conservation practices.
 Of equal importance is the thorough study of the safety rules, protocols, and procedures laid out in the National, Massachusetts and Rhode Island Electrical Codes as well as the OSHA standards for the construction and general industries.
 All current codes and standards as mandated by individual state legislature are followed.
 Through continuous connections being shown between the electrical codes and class/lab work, students become proficient and more willing to research electrical industry standards to support their work.